All Books Listed by Title

 Freedom Summer, Firelight Films.
 Documentary narrating events of the 1964 Mississippi Freedom Summer.

 From Swastika to Jim Crow, Pacific Street Films, 2001.
 Story of German Jewish intellectuals who fled the Nazis to America and became professors at historically all-Black colleges in the South such as Tougaloo, Talladega, Hampton, and Howard.
 Shunned by Southern whites, threatened by the KKK, they played a role during the struggles of the 1950s and 60s.

-Fundi, the Story of Ella Baker.
-First Run Features, 1981.
+Fundi: The Story of Ella Baker, First Run Films 1981.
 By Joanne Grant.
-Bio & interviews with Ella Baker (NAACP, SCLC, SNCC, etc).
+Documentary about Ella Baker's contributions to the civil rights movement.
+Includes Bio & interviews with Ella Baker (NAACP, SCLC, SNCC, etc).

 Go South, A film by Howard Rieder.
 At the height of the Civil Rights movement in 1964, a young white educator took his wife and two children to teach at Alabama's all-black Tuskegee University.